openmultiplayer/qawno/README.md

 ### Running The Server

-`Build -> Run` in the menu, or `F6` will compile the current file as above, then also start an open.mp server instance with the successfully compiled code (assuming it was successfully compiled).
-Every time you use `F6` any existing server will be force-closed and a new one started as a trick to force the client to reconnect:
+`Build -> Compile + Run` in the menu, or `F6` will compile the current file as above, then also start an open.mp server instance with the successfully compiled code (assuming it was successfully compiled).
+Every time you use `F6` any existing server will be force-closed and a new one started as a trick to force the client to reconnect.
+If you don't want to recompile as well use `F7` instead:

 ![Launching the server.](documentation/server-launch.png)